Corionis/ELS/mock/scripts/README.md

 * ``50-33_Publisher-Two-backup.sh`` : Separate terminal 2

-Note: This sequence results in orphaned .els files in Subscriber Two.
+Note: This sequence results in orphaned .els files on Subscriber Two.
+The "odd man out" problem.

-### 60-00 Local Hint Tracker
+### 60-00 Local Hint Tracker - Local Backup

+The Local Hint Tracker solves the "odd man out" problem for local back-ups by tracking the processing status of each Hint on each back-up locally.

 * ``reset.sh`` : Reset the test/ directory

-* ``60-01_Hints-publisher.sh`` : Run once, hints are tracked locally
+* ``60-01_Hints-publisher.sh`` : Run once, if not Done in Navigator

 * ``60-22_Publisher-One-dryrun.sh`` : Run once